 I wasn’t man enough to shoot the smaller bores; I’m a wimp when it comes to the thought of missing a shot and chucking toothpicks about isn’t for me.
-Instead I took on the pigeons with the Perazzi MX 20 and my MX12.
+Instead I started shooting pigeons with a Perazzi MX20 and my MX12.

 The MX20 was short in the stock and the barrels were only 28in long; I struggled to control it and didn’t set the world on fire with it.
 With a bit of practice I could have been more effective, but not on this occasion.
 It was a well-balanced gun though with very crisp trigger pulls; but for me it was just too light.
 (That’s my excuse for a below-average performance, anyway.)

 With my MX12 in hand normal form was resumed, though it nonetheless took a bit of time to readjust, which goes to show how chopping and changing guns means you will struggle to shoot with any consistency.
 I shot a dozen or so pigeons, and we had finished on 37 in total, before it was time to pack away.
 The dark clouds were looming and becoming more menacing by the second.

 How to find the right pigeon gun for you

 You can’t run the 100m to the best of your ability if your running spikes don’t fit.
 Shooting is no different.
 Your gun has to fit correctly and the weight and balance has to be right.